“This post may contain affiliate links. Please read my disclosure for more info.

 The highest rate I’ve seen for savings accounts, is CIT Bank’s Savings Builder.
 They pay over 18 times more than traditional banks.
 It’s simple to open an account online, and withdrawals are easy.
 They’ll do a free transfer to your checking account whenever you need to.

-The bottom line though, is that an emergency fund needs to be separate from your checking account.
+Your emergency fund needs to be separate from your checking account.

 Depending on the amount of debt you’re trying to eliminate, and getting your emergency fund built, you may have been working at this for a year or more now.